-When It's Hard to See - At dawn or dusk, or in rain or snow, you need to make your vehicle more visible.
-If you are having trouble seeing other vehicles, other driver's may have trouble seeing you.
+When It is Hard to See - At dawn or dusk, or in rain or snow, you need to make your vehicle more visible.
+If you are having trouble seeing other vehicles, other drivers may have trouble seeing you.
 Leave the headlights on low beam; high beams can bother people in the daytime as well as at night.